albertamcaleavey/run-tracker/README.md

 ## Next Steps
-- [ ] profile page/ dashboard displaying stats such as total miles ran, all achievements and most recent run details
+- [ ] profile page displaying stats such as total miles ran, achievements and most recent run details
-- [ ] have completed goals display at the bottom of the goals list
+- [ ] display completed goals at the bottom of the goals list
 - [ ] display a logo
 - [ ] have the ability to create goals from the all goals page
 - [ ] add the ability to track additional workouts